vuejs/apollo/packages/docs/src/guide-composable/query.md

 </template>
 ```

-Beware that `result` may not contain your data!
-At the beginning, it will be `undefined` until the query successfully completes.
-So it's a good idea to add a conditionnal before rendering the fetched data:
+Beware that `result` may not contain your data at all time!
+It will initially be `undefined` until the query successfully completes.
+So it's a good idea to add a conditionnal before rendering the data:

 ```vue{2}
 <template>